Mariners to start playoffs on road, Haggerty hurts leg - WHIZ News

 SEATTLE (AP) — The Seattle Mariners will start their first playoff trip in two decades on the road after a costly 4-3 loss Monday night to the Detroit Tigers, who got a two-run homer from Javier Báez.

-Sam Haggerty singled with two outs in the ninth and hurt his left groin while sliding into second base successfully.
+Sam Haggerty singled with two outs in the ninth inning and hurt his left groin while sliding into second base on a successful steal.
 He needed assistance to leave the field, an arm draped over manager Scott Servais and an athletic trainer.

+“Getting to the end of the regular season is always a challenge,” a reserved Servais said.

-Seattle, assured of a postseason trip for the first time since 2001, will open a best-of-three series at Toronto or Cleveland on Friday, with all three games on the road.
+Seattle, assured a postseason spot for the first time since 2001, will play a best-of-three series at Toronto or Cleveland beginning Friday.

-Bryan Garcia (2-0), making his fourth start of the season after being recalled from Triple-A Toledo before the game, struck out six over 6 2/3 innings with two walks.
+“With everything that happened today, we’re not going to be able to host a playoff game — in the first series — here at T-Mobile Park, so now we’ve got to adjust a little bit,” Servais said.
+“The focus right now is trying to get as healthy as we can, as rested as we can, before we start our series here on Friday, and that will be challenging.”

-Seattle star Julio Rodríguez, back from a trip to the injured list caused by a lower back strain, played designated hitter and likely will be in center for one of the games in Tuesday’s doubleheader.

-He hit a 110.1 mph single up the middle leading off the first, advanced when Ty France was hit by a pitch and tied the score at 1 when he moved up a base on flyouts by Mitch Haniger and Eugenio Suárez.
+Part of that plan came together as Seattle star Julio Rodríguez, back from a trip to the injured list caused by a lower back strain, was the designated hitter and likely will be in center field for one of the games in Tuesday’s doubleheader.
+The rookie hit a 110 mph single up the middle leading off the first, advanced when Ty France was hit by a pitch and tied the score at 1 when he moved up on flyouts by Mitch Haniger and Eugenio Suárez.

 Rodríguez dropped another hit between three fielders in the third inning and cut the lead to 4-3 with an RBI single in the seventh against José Cisnero.

-Cisnero struck out France to end the threat and the Tigers held on for their 11th win in 13 games.
+Cisnero struck out France to end the threat, and Andrew Chafin struck out two in a scoreless ninth for his third save as the Tigers held on for their 11th victory in 13 games.

+Bryan Garcia (2-0) gave up three earned runs in 6 2/3 innings for the win.

+Haggerty’s injury cast a bit of a pall over the Mariners after a weekend of celebration since the team clinched a wild-card berth Friday night.

 Seattle rookie George Kirby (8-5), bidding for a postseason start, allowed four runs, six hits and three walks in four innings.
 Kirby entered with the highest strikeout-to-walk ratio by a rookie since 1900 at 6.74.